Skip to main content

 What fixed it

 The pan was not damaged.
 The leak came entirely from the loose joint left after reassembly.
 We reconnected the fitting, tightened the nut properly, and ran the unit on cooling for twenty minutes while watching the connection for any moisture.
 The joint stayed dry throughout, and the line drained freely.
 No parts were needed: no pan replacement, and no ceiling repair beyond the access panel.
-We suggested the client flag the reassembly with the service provider so it is noted for future visits.
+We suggested the office manager flag the reassembly with the service provider so it is noted for future visits.

 Outcome